BerkeleyTrue/r3dm.com/readme.md

 To dev, use `gulp watch`, changes to stylesheet will autoinject into all open browsers Will open a chrome tab at localhost:9000 where changes will be synced

+## TODO
+* enable gzip
+* concat all js/css assets into one file each
+* minify html/css/js
+* compress images